SeriousM/samay/README.md

 <br/>

+** This fork adds dockerization to this beautiful app and modifies some branding **

 Samay is a free and open source group scheduling tool.
 Quickly find a time which works for everyone without the back-and-forth texts/emails!

 > #### Create a poll